bedrockio/model/README.md

 #### Wildcards

-Additionally `include` supports the wildcards:
+Multiple fields can be selected using wildcards:

 - `*` - Matches anything except `.`.
 - `**` - Matches anything including `.`.